Alocasia Gageana (Dwarf Elephant Ear)

 If alocasia portodora gets a bit cold in winter, it may lose some leaves.
 Don’t worry.
 This is just its way of preserving energy and it will grow back with new vigour in spring.

-Bright, Indirect light, keep away from direct sunlight.Allow the top layer of soil to dry out slightly between watering.Soil should be well-drained and fertile, rich in organic content.15 - 30°CDiluted balanced feed once in a month.
+Bright, Indirect light, keep away from direct sunlight.Allow the top layer of soil to dry out slightly between watering.Soil should be well-drained and fertile, rich in organic content.15 - 30°CDiluted balanced feed once a month.

 The largest wild alocasia can grow leaves as large as 90cm.
 You’d need a big living room for those.